omarreis/vsop2013/planetfun/README.md

 # Oct-20 - PlanetFun version 1.3 for iOS and Android released
 New in this version:
-* Integrated phone sensors to the 3D simulation ( GPS, accelerometer and mag compass)
+* Integrated phone sensors to the 3D simulation ( GPS, accelerometer and mag compass )
-* A *lighthouse* is positioned at your GPS position
+* A fairly large *lighthouse* is positioned at your GPS position
 * On the lighthouse there is a phone.
 The virtual phone attitude (Azimuth,Elevation and Roll) is controlled by phone sensors
 * If you attach the Camera to the phone you create a phonecentric universe ( augmented reality )
+* Permission for "sensor use while using the app" is required

 Search for "PlanetFun" on your app store.